 To run this script:

-- Copy the script below, or click here to download the BAS file: print from directory.bas.
+- Click here to download the BAS file: print from directory.bas.

-- Press Ctrl+A to select all of the existing lines then press Delete.
+- Press Ctrl+A to select all of the existing lines in the Script Manager and then press DELETE.

 'PRINT FROM DIRECTORY.BAS 'This script prints multiple graphs using a graph template and several data files.
 'Modify the paths in the script to match your template file path and data file path.
 'Also exports to a GIF with the DAT name Sub Main 'Create Grapher as an object Dim Grapher As Object 'Start Grapher Set Grapher = CreateObject("Grapher.Application") 'Remove quote from the following line to make Grapher visible Grapher.Visible(1) 'Open Grapher's Open dialog box '*******Change Directory to directory where DAT files are located******** Directory = Grapher.Path+"\Samples\" file$ = Dir$(Directory + "*.dat") '*******Change the Template to the name and location where the GRT file is located********** Template = Grapher.Path+"\Templates\line scatter plot.grt" While file$ <> "" 'Open the file in the directory in order Set doc = Grapher.Documents.Add(grfPlotDoc,Template,Directory+file$) 'Create text with new date Set Text1 = doc.Shapes.AddText(0.5, 0.5, "<<mmmm dd, yyyy>> at <<hh:nn>> PDT") 'Export to same named GIF doc.Export(Directory+Left(file$,Len(file$)-3)+"gif") 'Close the plot window doc.Close(grfSaveChangesNo) 'Open the next file file$ = Dir$() Wend 'Close Grapher Grapher.Quit() End Sub